Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Treatment

-The basis of the treatment of the disease, without which it is impossible to achieve positive results, is the appointment steroid hormones(prednisone).
+The basis of disease therapy, without which it is impossible to achieve positive results, is the prescription steroid hormones(prednisolone).
 There is no alternative to glucocorticoids.
 They are prescribed as early as possible and taken for a long time.
 Doses and regimen are selected individually, under constant laboratory monitoring of clinical and biochemical blood parameters.
 A combination of hormones and drugs that suppress immune responses is possible.
-Symptomatic treatment is also carried out using anticoagulants, microcirculation-improving agents, and vitamins.
+Symptomatic treatment is also carried out using anticoagulants, agents that improve microcirculation, and vitamins.

 Forecast